gotgo/chef/README.md

 chef
 ====

-Recipe for deploying Go apps on Chef, particularly AWS OpsWorks
+Recipes for deploying Go apps on Chef, particularly on AWS OpsWorks